IdentityServer/IdentityServer4/docs/topics/crypto.rst

 Data protection
 ^^^^^^^^^^^^^^^
-We use the ASP.NET Core data protection API.
-For the most part, this requires no manual configuration - some adjustments might be needed depending on your deployment scenario (e.g. self-hosted web farms).
+Cookie authentication in ASP.NET Core (or anti-forgery in MVC) use the ASP.NET Core data protection feature.
+Depending on your deployment scenario, this might require additional configuration.
 See the Microsoft `docs <https://docs.microsoft.com/en-us/aspnet/core/security/data-protection/configuration/overview>`_ for more information.

 HTTPS
 ^^^^^